SomethingOS/android_manifest/README.md

-# Paranoid Android #
+# SomethingOS #

 ## Setting up your machine ##

-You must be running a 64-bit Linux distribution and must have installed some packages to build Paranoid Android.
+You must be running a 64-bit Linux distribution and must have installed some packages to build SomethingOS.
 Google recommends using [Ubuntu](http://www.ubuntu.com/download/desktop) for this and provides instructions for setting up the system (with Ubuntu-specific commands) on [the Android Open Source Project website](https://source.android.com/source/initializing.html#setting-up-a-linux-build-environment).